3L0C/wk/README.md

 The `include` macro works similarly to the `#include` macro found in C/C++.
-It allows users to bring other `wks` files into a single file. **Note**, self includes and recursive includes are not permitted and will cause an error.
+It allows users to bring other `wks` files into a single file.

+**Note**, self includes and recursive includes are not permitted and will cause an error.

+**Note**, the same file may be included multiple times.
+This is not an error, and may even be desirable for some users.

 Here is an example of the `include` macro: